atomvm/atomvm_packbeam/README.md

             [<input-file>]+ is a list of one or more input files, and <options> are among the following:
                 [--prune|-p]           Prune dependencies
-                [--start|-s <module>]  Start module
+                [--lib|-l]             Create a library avm, with no start module [--start|-s <module>]  Start module
                 [--remove_lines|-r]    Remove line number information from AVM files